 The problem with open questions is of course that it relies on the knowledge and imagination of the respondents.
 Being easy-to-learn and a high-level language shouldn't really be considered Python features yet these are what topped the list of favorites.
 Some of the items nominated by fewer respondents would have rated higher on my personal list - List and Dictionary, Decorators and perhaps even the import system.
 These might have been more popular had the question been in terms of choosing three items from a supplied list.
-My very favorite feature of Python, which boils down to "Everything is an Object".
+My favorite feature of Python boils down to "Everything is an Object" - including class.
 However, the power of Python's system of classes, metaclasses and modules wasn't even mentioned.

 Another open question,

 “What 3 language features would you like to be added to Python?”